Overview of Homeopathic Research

 A few "positive" homeopathy studies have been published in major medical journals.
 Proponents trumpet these studies as proof that "homeopathy works."
 Even if their results could be consistently reproduced (which seems unlikely), the most that studying a single remedy for a single disease could prove is that the remedy is effective against that disease.
 It would not validate homeopathy's basic theories or prove that homeopathic treatment is useful for other diseases.

 Most reports of homeopathic research appear in publications that have little or no scientific recognition and are not readily accessible.
 However, several review teams have taken the trouble to gather what they could and have published detailed analyses of what they found.
 The most comprehensive review was conducted by the Australian Government's National Health and Research Council (NHMRC).
 In 2013, the NHMRC published a 301-page overview report that evaluated 57 previous reviews and the studies they had considered.
 The report concluded:

 The overall state of homeopathic research is easy to describe: Most is worthless, and no homeopathic product has been proven effective for any therapeutic purpose.
-In 1999, The Medical Letter on Drugs and Therapeutics, which is the medical profession's most trusted drug advisory newsletter, summed up what health professionals should be should be telling patients: "The chemical content of homeopathic products is often undefined, and some are so diluted that they are unlikely to contain any of the original material.
+In 1999, The Medical Letter on Drugs and Therapeutics, which is the medical profession's most trusted drug advisory newsletter, summed up what health professionals should be should be telling patients:

+The chemical content of homeopathic products is often undefined, and some are so diluted that they are unlikely to contain any of the original material.
 These products have not been proven effective for any clinical condition.
 There is no good reason to use them.

 I agree.
 There is also no good reason to waste scarce research dollars on further tests.

 - Evidence on the effectiveness of homeopathy for treating health conditions.
 NHMRC Information paper, March 2015.